 Tools and Accessories Needed for Glue Down Hardwood Flooring Installation

 - Concrete nails (to secure holding block)

 Hardwood is a living material which reacts to changes of relative humidity.
 It absorbs or releases humidity according to seasons.
 To allow for proper acclimation, the heating/air-condition system must be operational for least 14 days prior to installation and thereafter at a temperature of 65°F- 75°F to reach desired humidity level.
-The relative humidity level at home should be controlled between 35% – 55% at all times prior, during and subsequent to installation.
+The relative humidity level at home is best kept controlled between 35% – 55% at all times prior, during and subsequent to installation.

 In summer, when humidity is high, hardwood absorbs the humidity in the air and expands.
 The expansion causes the strips/planks of wood to push against each other.
-The floor is cupped or “cupping”.
-These variations can be minimized with proper ventilation and dehumidifying.
+This is called cupping.
+YOu can minimized these variations with proper ventilation and dehumidifying.
 On the other hand, in winter, the relative humidity level at home is much lower due to the usage of heating system.
-The lower humidity level results the wood releases its humidity and the strips/planks contract or shrink.
-It is then recommended to use a humidifier to minimize extreme shrinkage effects.
+The wood releases its own humidity and the strips/planks contract or shrink.
+To minimize extreme shrinkage effects it is best to use a humidifier in these conditions.

 Job Site Requirements

 Solid hardwood flooring only can be installed on or above ground level with a plywood subfloor.
 Engineered flooring can be installed above grade, at grade and below grade level.
 Do not install hardwood flooring in bathrooms.
 Check with the manufacturer’s instructions to determine if your hardwood floor can be installed over an in-floor radiant heat system.